openstack/monasca-log-api/documentation/monasca-log-api-spec.md

 #### Path Parameters
 None.

-#### Query Parameters
-* tenant_id (string, optional, restricted) - Tenant ID to create log on behalf of.
-Usage of this query parameter requires the `monitoring-delegate` role.

 #### Request Body
 Consists of a single plain text message or a JSON object which can have a maximum length of 1048576 characters.